-ForwardGro and ForwardExtracts have combined best in class business management, medical cannabis research, greenhouse growing practices, and patient advocacy to become Maryland’s premier grower of medical cannabis and related products.
+ForwardGro has combined best in class business management, medical cannabis research, greenhouse growing practices, and patient advocacy to become Maryland’s premier grower of medical cannabis.
 The team was united in 2014 by a common goal – to bring legal, accessible and quality medical cannabis to the state of Maryland.
-Through years of research, industry and professional relationship building, and business planning, the team is ready to grow having secured its Stage 1 license from the Maryland Medical Cannabis Commission.
-The team will begin immediately to finalize greenhouse plans in order to secure Stage 2 licenses to begin growing, and have products available for purchase in the second half of 2017.
+Through years of research, industry and professional relationship building, and business planning, the team is has received its license to cultivate from the Maryland Medical Cannabis Commission.

 In 2013 when Mike McCarthy and Gary Mangum, co-founders of Maryland’s largest greenhouse operation learned the state was considering legalizing cannabis for medical use, they were very interested in learning about the growing process.
 Their initial research showed the vast majority of cannabis being produced via indoor growing facilities, which went against everything the duo knew from a lifetime of working in agriculture, growing plants in controlled greenhouse environments utilizing the sun and changing seasons to grow consistent, quality plant products of all descriptions.